Paleo Diet 101: a Comprehensive Beginners' Guide

 Can you drink milk on paleo?

 Strictly speaking, any dairy products are not paleo because hunter-gatherers didn't milk cows.
-While low-fat milk is definitely not paleo, organic and grass-fed milk is accepted by some paleo dieters.
+While low-fat milk is definitely not paleo, organic and grass-fed milk is accepted by some paleo lifestyle followers.

 Can you eat rice on paleo?